Vagenas7119/aSDMs/README.md

 - **Phase 2** – Regional models for all species; for widespread ones the global prediction is used as an extra covariate.

 The methodology is computational‑light (only 7 random species, few replicates) but exactly follows the production pipeline.
-All required files can be downloaded from: `https://saco.csic.es/s/Co8WNBa323ft3Qi`.
+All required files can be downloaded from the Zenodo (FAIR) online repository.

 ## Step 0 :: Required Packages